The Crater (manga): Chapters

 The Bell Rang (鈴が鳴った): Three visitors to an onsen suffer flashbacks of unpleasant events hidden in their past when they hear the ringing of a bell.
 Complaining to the onsen's owner, they're told that it must be just their imaginations.
 The owner then shows off his prized pet - a boa constrictor that he feeds live animals to.
 The guests leave in disgust.
 Later, the onsen owner eventually traps his wife's cat, which he hates, and feeds it to the snake.
 The ringing of the bell on the cat's collar then haunts the man and he regrets his deed.
 At the end, Tezuka tells us about a cricket whose chirp sounds like a bell, and which is found at certain onsens.

 Snow Man (雪野郎): Two rival skiers meet at a lodge to face each other at a ski race.
 They're chased by a truck driver that tries to mow them down, and one skier gets trapped on the side of a cliff after falling off while the other goes for help.
-Later, it's discovered that the truck driver is actually a deer trying to get revenge for having been hit by a truck on the road some time earlier.
+Later, it is discovered that the truck driver is actually a deer trying to get revenge for having been hit by a truck on the road some time earlier.

 Okuchin's Strange Experience (オクチンの奇怪な体験): Okuchin is a student at a local school, advertising that he'll do anything for 100 yen per activity.
 For the most part, this means filling in for someone else in a fight, with the goal of reaching 300,000 yen (about $1000 USD at the time).
-He's approached by a strange man that makes him a stranger offer to give him enough money to clear the 300,000 yen.
+He is approached by a strange man that makes him a stranger offer to give him enough money to clear the 300,000 yen.
 Soon after, the spirit of a young girl, who had died before heaven was ready to accept her, takes over Okuchin's body for 1 month.
 This causes a problem, since Okuchin can no longer defend himself from everyone he's ever fought with before.

 Mask of Tomoe (巴の面): Tomoe is ugly but kind-hearted.
 Her sister, Fushimi, is beautiful but evil.
 When Tomoe is chosen for marriage over Fushimi by a young prince, Fushimi tricks the prince into killing her sister.
 Tomoe's face is cut off her body as a result, and it turns into a mask that then brings disaster and death to whoever is unfortunate enough to come into possession of it.
-Including Fushimi, and then ultimately Tezuka himself, several hundred years later when he's approached by a toy designer that wants dolls made up with Tomoe's likeness.
+Including Fushimi, and then ultimately Tezuka himself, several hundred years later he is approached by a toy designer that wants dolls made up with Tomoe's likeness.